 About 5% of the population have the genetic marker which, if activated, could allow them to become a shapeshifter.
-Of these, in approximately 1 in 10 (0.5% of the population) the gene is active to the extent that they will rarely get sick, they will heal quickly from injury and they can survive wounds which would kill a normal person (aka inherent crisis management, or ICM).
-Of these, 1 in 10 again (0.05%, or 1 in 2,000) have some measure of active control, be it merely the ability to take another form, or the full suite of basic shapeshift abilities.
+Of these, in approximately 1 in 5 (1% of the population, or c.800k people) the gene is active to the extent that they will rarely get sick, they will heal quickly from injury and they can survive wounds which would kill a normal person (aka inherent crisis management, or ICM).
+Of these, 1 in 5 again (0.2% of the total population, or c.160k people) have some measure of active control, be it merely the ability to take another form, or the full suite of basic shapeshift abilities.
 It is inadvisable to have an endurance lower than Chaos if you wish to learn to shapeshift.

 Shapeshift is split as follows:

 |Inherent Crisis Management (ICM)||10||This level of shapeshift is the most basic, and the user has no control over their ability whatsoever.
 However, it will ensure survival from injuries and in hostile environments. with the proviso that it takes about 1 minute for this to kick in and work.
 So you need to avoid situations which will get you dead faster than that, or you will still die.
 This also allows the auto-shapeshift ability, which can cope with major injuries or rapidly changing environmental conditions, however auto-shapeshifting is not a conscious thing and can cause problems in and of itself.|